Clubs & Activities

 Club Modorator: Dr. Kevin Andry

-The French club is led by our engrossing and longstanding French teacher, Mr. Baldridge.
-St. Michael students do activities such as visit nursing homes to share their French speaking and singing skills, celebrate French Week, and host a French breakfast for the administration.
+The French club is led by our French teacher, Mrs. Shamburger.
+St. Michael students take part in activities such as visit nursing homes to share their French speaking and singing skills, celebrate French Week, and host a French breakfast for the administration.

 The Junior Classical League creates and promotes interest in the classical languages of Greece and Rome.
 It spends its time on service projects and activities promoting the spirit of Latin.
 It culminates in a weekend spent at the JCL Convention participating in academic contests, certamen (quiz bowl), Olympic events, and fellowship with other Latin students in the state.